benchmark-urbanism/yapper/README.md

 Yapper converts Python docstrings to `astro` files for use by the [Astro](https://astro.build/) static site generator.

-It uses the `ast` module to parse class and function signatures and uses [`docstring_parser`](https://github.com/rr-/docstring_parser) to parse docstrings, which is compatible with several common docstring styles, e.g. `google` and `numpy`.
+It uses the `ast` module to parse class and function signatures and uses [`docstring_parser`](https://github.com/rr-/docstring_parser) to parse docstrings, which is compatible with several common docstring styles such as `google` and `numpy`.

-Types will be inferred from signature typehints.
-If types are specified in docstrings and if these don't match the signature types, this will raise an error.
+Types will be inferred from docstrings.
+Warnings will be logged if types specified in docstrings don't match those specified in function signatures.

 Docstrings and parameter descriptions will be passed through as a raw markdown wrapped in the Astro `<Markdown is:raw></Markdown>` elements.